 - The Emergency Water Supply Planning Guide for Hospitals and Health Care Facilities.

 - The Northwest Renal Network Emergency Preparedness website provides information and resources on emergency preparedness.

 - The Emergency Preparedness Resources and Possible Grant Matrix identifies known resources and grants for agencies.

 - The Florida DOH has created Recommended Disaster Core Competencies for Hospital Personnel that is applicable to all states.
-The document provides a wealth of valuable information on preparedness.

 - Vertical evacuation plans could save thousands of people in the event of a tsunami.
 A series of specially constructed berms, towers and buildings could save an estimated 24,750 residents and visitors in Pacific and Grays Harbor counties.